BrannenGH/BlazorDomConfiguration/README.md

 ```

 This library requires the use of the [IJSInProcessRuntime](https://docs.microsoft.com/en-us/dotnet/api/microsoft.jsinterop.ijsinprocessruntime) to access the DOM to extract the <meta> tags.
 This can normally be found in the IServiceCollection that gets passed to ConfigureServices at configuration time.

-## Future Goals

-* Add tests
-* Support creating a configuration hierarchy, maybe by adding a "namespace" property to the key value pair
-* Support loading a different file, i.e. an appsettings.json file from the server at startup to parse into a configuration.